Rosa von Praunheim: Early life

 Von Praunheim was born as Holger Radtke in Riga Central Prison in the German-occupied Latvia during World War II.
-His biological mother died in 1946 at the psychiatric hospital in Berlin Wittenauer Heilstätten.
+His biological mother died in 1946 in the Wittenauer Heilstätten (a psychiatric hospital in Berlin).
 After his birth, he was given up for adoption.
 He only found out these facts when his adoptive mother, Gertrud Mischwitzky, told him in 2000.
 He discovered the fate of his biological mother in 2006 after a lengthy investigation.
-He documented his quest in the film Two Mothers (2007).
+He documented his quest in his film Two Mothers (2007), which was shown at Tribeca Film Festival.